 Overall, this gem by Martin is best known for its design qualities and the everlasting life span, if you need a stable guitar that can provide you with quality sound and stylish look, then the Martin D-16 will fulfill that purpose.

 Being the best selling acoustic guitar of all times Yamaha FG800 provides you with the best option If you’re looking for well-balanced guitar who provides a high-quality sound with a well solid build which won’t take lots of money off the bank balance for the training sessions you’re about to take, then you’ve found your sure bang for your acoustic guitar.

-You will find with Yamaha FG800 acoustic guitar that it is easily adaptable for beginners and experienced players alike.
+You will find with Yamaha FG800 acoustic guitar that it is easily adaptable for newbies and experienced players alike.
 The headstock is equipped with a set of sealed tuners that help the guitar stay in tune, the urea nut and saddle go along with a standard rosewood bridge at the bottom.

 Its tone is lighter but nonetheless, it provides you with very sweet and warm color.

 The benefit of having a robust dreadnought is that it gives the guitar a powerful sound to them. the Yamaha FG800 stands out compared to any other dreadnoughts you’ll find in this a price range.
-While the sound it produces is not as powerful as the most of the guitars that fall in the expensive price range, anyone who’s a starter should be grateful to have access in this sort of quality sound without breaking its bank.
+While the sound it produces is not as powerful as most of the acoustic guitars that fall in the expensive price range, anyone who’s a starter should be grateful to have access in this sort of quality sound without breaking its bank.